 Metafields can be used to view orders pending delivery with a delivery time stored in the metafields and so on.

 All kinds of sales reports are grouped or filtered by metafield.
 Metafields add a finished or completed look to reports.
-It's much easier to operate information if all values are in one sheet.
+Operating information is much easier if all values are on one sheet.

-A large variety of reports extends with metafields.
+A large variety of reports extends using metafields.
 Like product performance by the supplier or products to re-stock with supplier and supplier code.

-Shopify metafields allow adding useful information to your reports or creating new reports with those fields.
+Shopify metafields allow you to import useful information to your reports or create new reports with added fields.

 A product performance report with supplier information shows the performance of each product (or product variants) in terms of sales, along with information about the suppliers (metafield).